Does the Team Think?: Original series 1957–1976

-TV series
+Television series

 A television programme of the same name was briefly trialled in 1961, also hosted by McDonald Hobley.

-In 1982, a second TV series ran for 9 episodes, with Tim Brooke-Taylor as the host.
+In 1982, a second television series ran for nine episodes, with Tim Brooke-Taylor as the host.
 It was produced by Robert Reed for Thames Television.
 Jimmy Edwards, Frankie Howerd, Beryl Reid and Willie Rushton were regular panellists.
 Guest questioners were Steve Davis, Robert Dougall, Britt Ekland, Roy Plomley, Magnus Pyke, Shaw Taylor and Barbara Woodhouse.

 2007 revival

 The radio show was revived in 2007.
 It was broadcast on BBC Radio 2 and was written and hosted by Vic Reeves, and produced by Paul Russell for Open Mike Productions.
 The title was changed slightly, to Does the Team Think....
 The first programme went out on 28 June 2007.
 It was recorded at University of London Union on 27 March, 2, 23 and 30 April 2007.

 A second series was aired in 2009.
 The first programme from this series was aired on 17 June 2009 and featured Reeves' comedy partner Bob Mortimer, and Shooting Stars team captains Ulrika Jonsson and Jack Dee.